Pwang0722/Excel_Half-Automatic_EventsManagement/README.md

 ---

 ### Perpetual Calendar_sheets 'TEMPLATE_ALL' & 'HOLIDAYS'
-- Sheet 'TEMPLATE_ALL' contains a perpetual calendar which could generate a clean monthly calendar for team members to make bookings for their projects.
+- Sheet 'TEMPLATE_ALL' is a booking sheet contains a perpetual calendar which could generate a clean monthly calendar for team members to make bookings for their projects.
 - Generate a clean monthly calendar by select desired Year and Month in cells AN2 & AN5.

 Macro example for generating calendar: